 Use Health Check to Scan Your Security Configurations

-Typically, if you change your settings to be less restrictive, your score decreases.
-For example, suppose you changed your password minimum length from eight characters (the default value) to five, and changed other Password Policies settings to be less restrictive.
-These changes make your users’ passwords more vulnerable to guessing and other brute force attacks.
-As a result, your overall score decreases, and the settings are listed as risks.
+Typically, if you change your settings to be more restrictive, your score increases.
+For example, suppose you changed the minimum required length of your passwords from eight characters to 16, and reduced the limit for invalid login attempts.
+These changes make your users’ accounts less vulnerable to password hacking and brute force attacks, and increases the security of your org.

 Here’s a video showing an example of improving your Health Check score.

 View Security Across Multiple Orgs with Security Center and Optimizer

 If you run a Salesforce environment with multiple orgs, you can use the power of Health Check across all of your orgs with Salesforce's Security Center.
 This tool is an add-on and not available out of the box like Health Check, but has a deeper level of capabilities that span multiple orgs.